How to change Mac's Hosts file – 5 step guide

 The changes should take effect immediately.
 Using the Mac Hosts file this way you can literally input any TCP/IP you need, from other websites to your own development server to your Mac (just type in 127.0.0.1), which can be useful when you want to avoid using social media or other distractions.
 You could also outright block malicious websites with a 0.0.0.0 address.

-Fix a malfunctioning Mac Hosts file
+How to fix a malfunctioning Mac hosts file

 Sometimes when you add too many entries to your Hosts file Mac might not process them correctly.
 It could be that some of the TCP/IP addresses are responding to the same domain name or you've deleted some other essential information.